 By Susan Landers, MD

 Together with her husband of thirty-eight years, she raised three children, one son and two daughters.
 Her story underscores the plight of a hard-working physician mother, one which is universal to all working mothers.
 She intended to be a perfect mother, but three small children and full-time work proved her otherwise.
 Each chapter weaves together her motherhood experiences with stories of her professional challenges.
-The benefits of participating in a “Healing the Healers” physician couples’ support group is described.
+Also, described the benefits of participating in a “Healing the Healers” physician couples’ support group.
 She endured the trials of relocating to a new NICU and settling into a new city seven years into her career with three children under the age of seven.

 Kirkus Reviews commented “…the memoir as a whole will prove to be illuminating for anyone striving to be a caring and effective parent while pursuing a high-stress career.